//

 Protect your employees and your organization: Comply with CA regulations.

-California Requires Sexual Harassment Training for All Employees
+Sexual Harassment Training: California Requirements for Employees

 Under the California Code, employers with at least five employees or contractors must provide sexual harassment prevention training to all employees, including supervisory and nonsupervisory employees, every two years.
 CCR 12950.1.
 The training must take at least 1 hour for nonsupervisory employees and at least 2 hours for supervisory employees to complete.
-In addition, the Code specifies certain content that must be included in the training.
+In addition, the California Code specifies certain content that must be included in the training.

-California Sexual Harassment Training Law FAQs
+California Sexual Harassment Training FAQs

 Why is sexual harassment and abusive conduct prevention training necessary for employees in California?